kerialexander/ai-case-study/Akasa_AI_Case_Study.md

 ### New Offering

 In response to the challenges posed by claims rejections and denials, Akasa is encouraged to explore the development of a real-time feedback solution for healthcare providers.
-Leveraging its existing technologies, including Unified Automation® powered by computer vision-based RPA, modern AI, and ML, Akasa can extend its capabilities to offer targeted feedback to providers.
+Leveraging its existing technologies, including *Unified Automation*® powered by computer vision-based RPA, modern AI, and ML, Akasa can extend its capabilities to offer targeted feedback to providers.
 This solution would specifically address services commonly resulting in claims rejections or denials due to non-compliance with Local Coverage Determinations (LCDs) and payer reimbursement policies relevant to specific specialties.
 By offering instant feedback to providers, Akasa can enhance documentation practices, ensuring that claims adhere to the intricate requirements set by payers.

 This proactive approach aims to improve the transmission of clean claims, reducing the likelihood of denials.
 Addressing the root cause of claim rejections through targeted feedback can significantly impact the percentage of denials, subsequently leading to positive effects on Days in Accounts Receivable (DSO) and cash yield per claim.
 By incorporating real-time feedback into its suite of services, Akasa aims to enhance documentation practices, ensuring that claims meet the intricate requirements set by payers.
 This innovative approach aligns with Akasa's commitment to continuous improvement and efficiency in revenue cycle management.
 The utilization of existing technologies underscores the adaptability and scalability of Akasa's solutions, offering a seamless integration of the new service to benefit both providers and the healthcare ecosystem.